 Cornell admits students independent of immigration status.
 If you know that have an undocumented student under your supervision because he or she offered this information to you, there are a few (!) things that will pertain to them:

-There may need more support from you than their counterparts who are citizens or have valid legal status – be sure they understand that the ISSO will not disclose their status to any party, and that resources like EARS or Let’s Talk are open to them if they need emotional support.
+There may need more support from you than their counterparts who are citizens or have valid legal status – be sure they understand that International Services will not disclose their status to any party, and that resources like EARS or Let’s Talk are open to them if they need emotional support.